xiph/rav1e/README.md

 ### Coding style

-Check code formatting with [rustfmt](https://github.com/rust-lang-nursery/rustfmt) before submitting a PR.
+Format code with [rustfmt](https://github.com/rust-lang-nursery/rustfmt) 1.3.0 and above (distributed with Rust 1.37.0 and above) before submitting a PR.

-To install the rustfmt:
+To install rustfmt:

 ```sh
 rustup component add rustfmt